Seasons of Advocacy

-This blog is about music therapy for older adults.
+This post is about music therapy for older adults.
 If you love both of those – music therapy and older adults – then I am calling on you to be an advocate, to help more older adults have access to meaningful, therapeutic music experiences.

 We can all be advocates by using our voices and energy and connections, but depending on your stage and situation in life, your advocacy may look different.